Zero Downtime Migration

 This guide provides step-by-step instructions for migrating your applications from Vercel, Netlify, AWS, or another provider to Sherpa.sh with zero downtime.

 Zero Downtime migration only works if you have a way to loadbalancer traffic across both providers.
 This guide is for websites with significant traffic that cannot schedule downtime for DNS records to propagate.
 Typically, most users of sherpa.sh will not need to follow this Zero-Downtime migration strategy and can just self-setup from the portal.
-Any migration can still benefit from following the recommendations in - such as lowering TTLs before migrations
+Any migration can still benefit from following the recommendations in DNS Migration Best Practices - such as lowering TTLs before migrations

 An active Sherpa.sh account